Justbetter14/YGDA-Oct_GameJam/README.md

 # YGDA-Oct_GameJam
-Theme of the Game Jam is Transformation
+## Description
-This is for YGDA Club in TJHSST.
+This Game was made by members of YGDA in 2025.

+## Theme
+The theme of the game jam is Transformation.